Neuroscience Institute News

 University-Wide Dissertation Award in Science and Technology Presented to Neuroscience Doctoral Student

-Rachel Bandler, a graduate student in the Neuroscience and Physiology PhD Training Program in NYU Langone’s Sackler Institute of Graduate Biomedical Sciences, received an NYU dissertation award for her project titled “The Genetic Logic of Interneuron Differentiation.”
+Rachel Bandler, a graduate student in the Neuroscience and Physiology PhD Training Program in NYU Langone’s Vilcek Institute of Graduate Biomedical Sciences, received an NYU dissertation award for her project titled “The Genetic Logic of Interneuron Differentiation.”
 Dr. Bandler’s research was funded by an NIH-funded RSA F30 grant.